-Elisabeth teaches into public law subjects, and has experience as a tutor and teaching fellow in both Australia and Aotearoa New Zealand.
+Elisabeth teaches into public law subjects, and has taught in both Australia and Aotearoa New Zealand.

 Prior to commencing her postgraduate studies, Elisabeth worked as Judge's clerk at Te Kooti Piira o Aotearoa | New Zealand Court of Appeal, as a management consultant at Boston Consulting Group, and as a legal policy officer for the NSW Government.